COVID-19 Vaccines for People Age 12 and Older

 Getting a Vaccine at Northwestern Medicine

 Most* Northwestern Medicine Immediate Care Centers offer the Pfizer COVID-19 vaccination for:

 - Booster vaccinations

-Vaccinations are offered Tuesday through Saturday.
+Vaccinations are offered Tuesday through Saturday (age 12 and older).
 You do not need to be a patient of Northwestern Medicine to receive a vaccine at an Immediate Care Center.
 Please bring your vaccination record with you if you plan to get a booster vaccination.